HomeUpcoming Meetings and Events

 Click on the magnifying glass on the toolbar to see search and filter options.

 For Ashkenazi Jews, conventional advice about DNA Matches is quite conservative.
 We are admonished to focus only on strong matches and to attribute most weak matches to measurement error or endogamy.
-For instance, I have often been advised that a DNA match much less than 100 cM is hardly worth considering, and a shared segment much less than 20 cM may just be endogamy or “noise.”
-Ironically, however, ignoring modest DNA matches all but precludes finding the most genealogically relevant (third and fourth?) cousins.
-After all, such semi-distant cousins are apt to share at most a small amount of DNA distributed in a few short segments, resulting in a Catch-22 situation.
 So, how can we distinguish the few promising DNA matches from the vast majority whose ancestors are so remote as to be essentially irrelevant?
 I will start by walking through the basics of DNA matching and triangulated DNA segments.
 Then, I will suggest a surprisingly simple alternative to conventional DNA triangulation and an associated “data-mining” technique.
 This new method can efficiently identify the best DNA matches to pursue.
-To illustrate this approach, I will share some relevant applications from my own genealogical research.
+To illustrate this approach, Herb will share some relevant applications from his own genealogical research.